 unique visions and ideas into real and practical solutions that enhance the quality of life for others.

-The intention of the Social Visionary Speaker Series is to inspire new ideas
+The intent of the Social Visionary Speaker Series is to inspire new ideas

 and provoke fresh and imaginative ways of thinking about issues with which we are confronted today.